How Does a Dog Impact My NH Homeowners Insurance?

 Any dog can bite, so why are certain breeds on the dog list?

-The key to understanding insurance is to remember that everything comes down to probability and statistics.
-Statistics show that though any dog can bite, the probability of certain breeds biting is greater than other breeds.
-Certain breeds, such as pit bulls, can cause more extensive injuries given the pure muscle tone of their jaws.
-With so much money on the line for insurance companies, the carrier can simply decide not to take that risk.
+The key to understanding insurance is remembering that everything comes down to probability and statistics.
+Statistics show that though any dog can bite, certain breeds are more likely to bite than others.
+Certain breeds, such as pit bulls, can cause more extensive injuries, given the pure muscle tone of their jaws.
+With so much money on the line for insurance companies, the carrier can decide not to take that risk.

 What happens to my homeowners or renter's insurance if my dog does bite someone?

-If your insurance company is notified of a dog-bite claim, you will most likely be notified that your policy will be non-renewed.
-This is an unfortunate circumstance as it is extremely difficult to secure new coverage without getting rid of the dog.
-Some non-standard companies in NH will consider writing the insurance, but the policy would most likely include an animal-liability exclusion.
-This means that if your dog were to bite again, you would be 100% responsible for paying for the injuries.
+Some non-standard companies in NH will consider writing the insurance, but the policy would most likely include an animal liability exclusion.
+If your dog were to bite again, you would be 100% responsible for paying for the injuries.
 As an insurance agent for many years, telling a client this is very difficult.

 At HPM Insurance we strongly encourage all landlords to require their tenants to obtain renters insurance.
-This includes coverage for not just their personal property, but also their liability.
-This is not a guarantee that you would not be named in a lawsuit but the tenant's policy would most likely be the first one to cover the loss.
+This includes coverage for not just their personal property but also their liability.
+This requirement does not guarantee you would not dragged into a lawsuit, but the tenant's policy would most likely be the first one to cover the loss.
 If the tenant does not have a policy and there was a liability claim on your rented property, whether dog-related or not, your landlord's policy would most likely have to defend you and possibly pay the claim.
-Given this fact, we typically recommend that landlords do not allow dogs in rented units.
+Given this fact, we typically recommend that landlords not allow dogs in rented units.

-"I feel like I should not even get a dog so not to risk my insurance!"
+"I feel like I should not even get a dog so as not to risk my insurance!"

-This is definitely not the right mindset.
+Not getting a pet is not the right mindset.
 Most of our staff at HPM Insurance are happy dog owners.
-We would simply suggest that you are truthful with your insurance company, as again different insurance companies have different guidelines.
-Two of the carriers HPM represents will take any breed of dog as long as they have successfully passed a dog training class, and we personally meet the dog.
-If we know you have a dog on the "list" we could explore this option for you vs. a company that would not even consider it.
+We suggest you be truthful with your insurance company, as different insurance companies have different guidelines.
+Some companies will take any dog breed if they have successfully passed a dog training class and we meet the dog.
+If we know you have a dog on the "list," we could explore this option for you vs. a company that would not even consider it.

 As any dog can bite, socialize and take your dog obedience training.
 Such actions can decrease the chance of bad behavior and a possible lawsuit.